Coronavirus (COVID-19) infection control for care providers

 - covering your face in enclosed spaces

-- keeping a distance of 2 metres (or 1 metre plus other precautions) from people you don't live with
+- keeping a distance of two metres (or one metre plus other precautions) from people outside your group of up to six (or two households) indoors, or up to 30 outdoors.

 If any one person in a household develops symptoms of coronavirus, everyone in that household should self-isolate.